zrythm/zrythm/CONTRIBUTING.md

 community about your experience.
 You can help the project by reporting issues.

-## Generating Crash Reports
-To get more information about a crash that will help us find the issue and fix it, run Zrythm as follows

-    zrythm_launch --gdb

-When the program exits, it will create a crash report inside the `gdb` directory under your Zrythm user path.
-Please send this file to us.

 # Translation
 You can help translate the software, the website and the manual into your language.
 Visit